dib-lab/2020-paper-sourmash-gather/manuscript.md

 assignments.
 Further work is needed to evaluate rates of variation across a larger number of metagenomes.

-CTB: do this for all four metagenomes!
+CTB: update figure to contain all four metagenomes!

 <!--
 (belongs in discussion)